build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 You can imagine that the WIP limit of four on the *Develop* state “squeezed” all the work downstream to more evenly distribute it along the work states and drive more of it to done.
 This “squeeze” visualization is OK as a thought exercise, but in reality what has occurred is one of the following actions:

 1. Developers unable to take on new work into the already full Develop column either collaborated with other developers working on items already being developed (see the next section).
 2. Or they moved their focus downstream to work on code review or validation.
-In this latter case this moves those items downstream creating “open slots” in Code Review and Validate.
+In this latter case, this moves those items downstream creating “open slots” in Code Review and Validate.

 Action 1 does not necessarily help in this case as there is nowhere for an item to move to once *Develop* is complete, since Code Review is also full.
 So developers instead focus on action number 2 and move items downstream towards the Done state as shown in Figure 6.
 This creates space for items to move on from Develop and therefore creates space for items to move from Backlog to Develop.
 This is the “pull model” of Kanban in action.
 So perhaps non-intuitively, it is applying WIP limits that opens up that valve in the bulging water line figure 4, focusing work downstream rather than continuously stuffing it into “the bulge”.